 The Company has exposure to foreign currency risk as it conducts business in multiple foreign currencies; however, its exposure is primarily limited to the US dollar ("USD") and UK pound sterling ("GBP").
 Corby does not utilize derivative instruments to manage this risk.
 Subject to competitive conditions, changes in foreign currency rates may be passed on to consumers through pricing over the long term.
-A 1% increase or decrease in the exchange rate of the USD or the GBP would impact the Company's net earnings by approximately \$19 (2021 - \$33) or \$110 (2021 - \$116), respectively.
+A 1% increase or decrease in the exchange rate of the US dollar or the UK pound sterling would impact the Company's net earnings by approximately \$19 (2021 - \$33) or \$110 (2021 - \$116), respectively.

-USD EXPOSURE
+USD Exposure

-The Company's demand for USD has traditionally outpaced its supply, due to USD sourcing of production inputs and advertising and promotion expenses exceeding that of the Company's USD sales.
+The Company's demand for USD has traditionally outpaced its supply, due to USD sourcing of production inputs and Advertising & Promotion expenses exceeding that of the Company's USD sales.
 Therefore, decreases in the value of the Canadian dollar ("CAD") relative to the USD will have an unfavourable impact on the Company's earnings.

-GBP EXPOSURE
+GBP Exposure